gwastro/pycbc/docs/ahope/matched_filter.rst

 Lalapps_inspiral is the legacy C-code that has been used for years to find gravitational-wave triggers in  It is a little inflexible in terms of output file names.

+lalapps_inspiral is supported in ahope via a wrapper script lalapps_inspiral_ahope, this allows us to specify all the frame files and the output file name directly.

 .. command-output:: lalapps_inspiral --help

-Of these options ahope will automatically add the following, which are unique for each job. **DO NOT ADD THESE OPTIONS IN THE CONFIGURATION FILE**.
+Of these options ahope or the wrapper script will automatically add the following, which are unique for each job. **DO NOT ADD THESE OPTIONS IN THE CONFIGURATION FILE**.

 * --gps-start-time
 * --gps-end-time